paresh-navadiya/CodeScanViewController/README.md

        [scanController dismissViewControllerAnimated:YES completion:nil];
     }

-5) Can make necessary changes for UI in createBarUI method in PNScanViewController.m
+5) Can make necessary **changes** for **UI** in **createUI** method in **PNScanViewController.m**

     Hide TopBarView
-    Change TopBarView background
+    Change TopBarView's background
-    Change title label's text color, font'
+    Change title label's text color or font
-    Change back image as you like
+    Change image of back button as you like

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
+A copy of the license is included in the "GNU Free Documentation License" file as part of this distribution.